mbo0000/nba-sport-airflow/README.md

     def func_job_clean_up(table):
         ...
     ```
-5. DAGs, such as games_statistics, should only run after another DAG has completed.
-Therefore, upstream DAGs, like games, should trigger their downstream DAGs at the end of the workflow.
-Each upstream DAG must first check if a downstream DAG exists, then trigger the downstream DAG based on its ID.
+5. Each DAG will trigger its downstream DAG, if applicable.
+The upstream DAG (games entity) is configured to trigger a downstream DAG as the last step.
+This is specified in the trigger_dag_id parameter of the entity.
     ```
     check_dag_downstream = BranchPythonOperator(
         task_id = 'check_dag_downstream'